markov-ai-xyz/markov-ai-python-sdk/README.md

 # Markov AI SDK

-Welcome to the Markov AI SDK!
-This SDK provides a powerful and flexible framework for building and deploying machine learning pipelines that leverage the capabilities of MarkovAI.
-With this SDK, you can seamlessly integrate data processing, model training, and deployment into your projects.
+Welcome to the Markov AI SDK 👋
+This SDK offers a robust framework for creating and deploying knowledge graphs with vector embeddings, enabling seamless data processing across various modalities for your projects.

 ## Table of Contents